 What happens if I get seasick?

 It is YACHTLIFE which means you are on a yacht… sailing… on the sea.
-To make things that pinch more worrisome, alcohol was being thrown into the mix and I don’t know about you but as much a sipping cocktails on a luxury yacht seems like a dream, a hangover x seasickness on the other hand does not sound all that appealing.
+To make things that pinch more worrisome, alcohol was being thrown into the mix and I don’t know about you but as much as sipping cocktails on a luxury yacht seems like a dream, a hangover x seasickness on the other hand does not sound all that appealing.

 Hungover? now that may be a different question!

-The Reality of Sailing Croatia with LBW
+The reality of sailing Croatia with LBW

-I was the first one at the meeting point probably because of excitement but also my annoying tendency to arrive too early for everything just incase I miss it… seriously, not even the guide was there yet.
+I was the first one at the meeting point probably because of excitement but also my annoying tendency to arrive too early for everything just in case I miss it… seriously, not even the guide was there yet.

 It wasn’t too long before I noticed a few more people awkwardly waiting with luggage and knowing they had the same thought process of “is this the right place?”.
 I finally built up the courage to ask if they were with LBW Yachtlife and within a couple of minutes I had already made new long distance friends and picked myself up some free accommodation in New York!

 It wasn’t too long before the whole crew rocked up (guide included), all checked in and we were on our way to the yacht.
 With every man and his dog also checking out/in of their sailing adventures it was a little more overwhelming than I ever imagined but once we made it onboard, there was not a care in the world.